anywhichway/lmdb-index/README.md

 # Release Notes (Reverse Chronological Order)

+2023-04-23 v0.3.1 Fix to fully deleting objects from indexes

 2023-04-23 v0.3.0 Using child databases sometimes caused crashes in a clustered environment.
 Removed child use and instead using a key prefix of @@<constructor name>.
 Added ability to query across multiple class types.

 2023-04-23 v0.2.0 Moved indexes to a separate child database so that they will not conflict with custom indexes and keys developed by application programmers using this library.